Lab 2—Web Security

 Additionally, you'll be testing our web site for a few other XSS

 Since the VCs were uninterested in our search technology, we decided to expand

 our web offerings to include a database (used by us to store your project

 grades) and a bookmark manager called y.um.my.
 These services are all available

 token.
 We believe this is safe due to the same-origin policy.

-In researching Yoshoo!, you also heard from a disgruntled ex-TA that the beta
+In researching Yoshoo!, you heard from a disgruntled ex-TA that the beta

-version of y.um.my (which you can opt-in to with a helpful checkbox) might be vulnerable to an
+version of y.um.my (which you can indicate to use) might be vulnerable to an

 SQL injection attack.
 He mentioned that some SQL attack detection is done, but